LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

    data_d = data_d.apply(calculateDistance, dest_geom=tartu_geom, src_col='country_centroid', target_col='dist_to_tartu', axis=1)
    data_d.head(20)

 Great!
-Now we have successfully calculated the distances between the Polygon centroids and Helsinki. :)
+Now we have successfully calculated the distances between the Polygon centroids and Tartu. :)

-Let's check what is the longest and mean distance to Helsinki from the centroids of other European countries.
+Let's check what is the longest and mean distance to Tartu from the centroids of other European countries.

 .. ipython:: python